 Wanted duo arrested in Beavercreek after fleeing Dayton traffic stop

 Feb.
-7—A wanted man and woman who reportedly fled a traffic stop in Dayton were arrested in Beavercreek Tuesday after an Ohio State Highway Patrol aviation unit helped track the pair.
+8—A wanted man and woman who reportedly fled a traffic stop in Dayton were arrested in Beavercreek Tuesday after an Ohio State Highway Patrol aviation unit helped track the pair.

 Around 10 p.m.
 Tuesday, a Dayton officer located a wanted woman and man in a vehicle near Pershing Boulevard and Watervliet Avenue.